dtaht/blog-cerowrt/content/post/loss_of_the_lab.md

 right now, it was 3?
 4? years ago, at around this time, which is why I think I'm flashing on this event so much this week.

-So I finally arranged with my gf (she doesn't much care for all the blinkenlights and keyboard clicking I do) to take me and my gear in, to her apartment in San Francisco.
+So I finally arranged with my (now-ex)gf (she didn't much care for all the blinkenlights and keyboard clicking I do, thus the "ex") to take me and my gear in, to her apartment in San Francisco.
 I packed up the lab - 15 computers - something like 5 laptops, 3 servers - some *expensive* prototype gear I was testing with, and a bunch of routers, my toolkits - got it all into the car in the pouring rain and headed up to San Francisco in the hope